André (footballer, born 2000)

-André da Silva Lima (born 7 April 2000), simply known as André, is a Brazilian footballer who plays as a defensive midfielder for Mirassol.
+André da Silva Lima (born 7 April 2000), simply known as André, is a Brazilian footballer who plays as a defensive midfielder for Guarulhos.

 Club career

 Born in São Paulo, André started his career at Guarulhos' youth setup, before serving loans at Diadema, União Mogi, Internacional and Santa Cruz.
 He was promoted to the first team of the latter in 2020, and made his senior debut on 13 February of that year by coming on as a half-time substitute in a 1–0 home win against ABC, for the season's Copa do Nordeste.

 On 18 April 2020, André renewed his loan deal until December 2021.
 He became an undisputed starter during the 2020 Série C, but had his loan terminated on 26 February 2021 due to interest from clubs in higher divisions; Santa Cruz retained 30% over a future sale.

 On 6 March 2021, André agreed to a loan deal with Série A side Atlético Goianiense.